survivejs/site/pages/blog/151-summer-2018-events.md

 ## JIMDO Dev Talks - 28.06.2018

 I will be going to Hamburg on 28th of June to participate in [JIMDO Dev Talks](https://www.meetup.com/JIMDO-Dev-Talks/events/251172433/?eventId=251172433) event as a guest speaker.

+## JSCamp Barcelona - 18-20.07.2018

+I will go to [JSCamp Barcelona](https://jscamp.tech/) in July.
+You can [get -10% off if you use my promocode](https://ti.to/jscamp/jscamp-barcelona-2018/discount/SURVIVEJS).
+I might give a talk at the event but it's not certain yet.

 ## Conclusion